richardwines32/activedirectory/README.md

 <br />
 <p>
 7. Create a bunch of additional users and attempt to log into client-1 with one of the users.
-Login to DC-1 as jane_admin.
+To do this login to DC-1 as jane_admin.
 Open PowerShell_ise as an administrator.
 Create a new File and use the script.

 </p>
 <p>